AWegnerGitHub/awegnergithub.github.io-content/2017_05_03_review_of_deep_learning_prereq_regression.md

 template: review
 revieweditem: Deep Learning Prerequisites - Linear and Logistic Regression
 score: 8.0
+price: 119.99
+saleprice: 19.99

 [TOC]

 ## Course

 My [last review][1] covered [Lazy Programmer's][2] [Numpy prerequisites course][3] on Udemy.
 In my goal to learn more about NLP, I'm continuing through the courses this instructor has designed.
-To this end, that requires two additional prerequisites: [Linear
+To this end, that requires two additional prerequisites:
-Regression][4] and [Logistic Regression][5].
+[Linear Regression][4] and [Logistic Regression][5].
 This review covers those two separate courses.

 ## Thoughts on the lessons